baizhi958216/baizhi958216.github.io/docs/AllDocs/InterviewFrontend/haozhi.md

     D、`var obj = [name:"zhangsan",show:function(){alert(name);}];`

 5. What is the order of values alerted?
-(1 分)

     ```js
     var x = 3;